PTSD and Trauma Treatment

 What Causes PTSD?

-PTSD can occur to anyone at any age and is typically developed after some sort of traumatic event or stress that is placed upon the individual.
-Research indicates that women are more likely to develop PTSD and some genes may make a person more susceptible to developing anxiety and PTSD, however, there is no one specific cause other than some traumatic or stressful event.
+PTSD can happen to anyone at any age.
+It typically develops after some sort of traumatic event or stress that is placed upon the individual.
+Research indicates that women are more likely to develop PTSD.
+Some genes may make a person more susceptible to developing anxiety and PTSD, but there is no one specific cause other than some traumatic or stressful event.
 Some risk factors that may increase a person’s chance of developing PTSD are:

 - Getting hurt or seeing another person get hurt or die